copernicus-mogley/zkav.club/opportunities/gigs/README.md

 * any languages you can work in

 We’ll review what you send and follow up if there’s a potential fit.

-See **How participation works** on the Opportunities page for how to join.

 Current skill networks include: